 Each of these cordless drills is strong tools with incredible features that we will break down in-depth below.

-Bosch PS31 Best Features
+Bosch PS31 Review

 - Compact: One of the most important aspects of this drill is its size.
 It’s compact and fits comfortably in one hand without needing the support of your other hand.
 It comes in at 2.14 pounds making it perfect for anyone to handle.
 With a length of just 7 inches, it also fits into many hard-to-reach places which brings a nice mobile aspect to the drill that some other models have difficulty in small areas.